pikanji/oc-dusktests-plugin/README.md

 Execute below at the root of your project.
 ```
 composer update
+php artisan dusk:install
 ```

 #### Manual Git Clone
+Although composer is still required to install dependencies, you can install this plugin without adding it to your composer.json.
 In the plugins directory of your project, create `pikanji` directory and simply execute `git clone` in it.
 ```
 cd plugins